Resources

 Some Rules

-I am totally willing to share this information in hopes that this can assist bright, precocious, and resilient scholars, but there can be no plagiarism.
+I am willing to share this information in hopes that this can assist bright, precocious, and resilient scholars, but there can be no plagiarism.
 No plagiarism from scholars trying to use these tools to create their own statements and no plagiarism from people trying to copy my labor.
 It is basically the number one rule in academia and here as well.
 These statements are to serve as examples, guides, and to provide an idea of how to speak about oneself in graduate school admission statements.
 Furthermore, these materials are not a one-stop shop — I encourage you to continue reading and speaking to other scholars about how they approached their statements because the more information you have the better you can assess how YOU want to approach YOUR statements.

 As well, though the advice I follow and am sharing helped me capture a nice balance of personal but purposeful in my statements, I want to be clear that not every application I submitted got accepted, and there is not a clear-cut formula.
 This information is from my perspective of how I approached my writing and these are just suggestions and perspectives that I have cultivated through my time as a graduate student, writing specialist, and speaker.